 - When lifting the stylus, place your finger under the arm and quickly but gently lift straight up.
 Never apply downward pressure on the stylus.

-- The best tool for cleaning your vinyl is a carbon fiber brush.
-The brush can get in between the grooves without scratching the surface.
+- When removing dust and environmental debris from your vinyl, the best tool for cleaning your vinyl is a carbon fiber brush.
+The brush can get in between the grooves will not scratch the vinyl surface.

 - Keep your fingers off the vinyl as much as possible.
 The best method is to place the record on the player and let it spin while gently holding the brush over the surface.

 - You may want to invest in a vinyl vacuum cleaner.
-Vacuums can lift all dirt and dust from the record while applying a gentle cleaner to the surface
+Vacuums can lift all dirt and dust from the record while applying a gentle cleanser to the surface